 Holes in the wall, open doors, and cracks and crevices are all common entry points for rodents.
 However, if you are experiencing rodent activity and none of these common points seem to be the issue, there may be something you noticing.

-For example, if your restaurant has a drive-through, it likely has a sign with wires that connect back to the inside of your building.
+For example, if your restaurant has a drive-through, it likely has a sign with wires connecting back to the inside of your building.
 If there is a hole in the sign, it could be allowing rodents to use those wires as an entryway into your building.

 4. The Exterior is Just as Important

-As we make our way through the winter months, areas not affected by harsh winter weather still need to be on alert.
+Areas not usually impacted by harsh winters must still be on alert during colder months.
 Colder temperatures can often cause rodents to seek shelter indoors, increasing their presence inside of buildings.
 You’ll want to ensure that the exterior of your building is not allowing rodents in.
-The exterior should be checked regularly for cracks in walls or the foundation, openings around windows or doors, torn screens, or damaged vents.
+Check the exterior regularly for cracks in walls or the foundation, openings around windows or doors, torn screens, or damaged vents.
 Talk to your technician about any of these areas of concern as they can allow rodents into your building.

 5. Check Your Insulation

 When it comes to drop ceilings, access is a crucial piece to your technician’s inspection as rats will often nest in these spaces, or use pipes concealed behind the tiles to travel.
 However, to conduct an effective inspection, there can’t be anything prohibiting access.
-For example, if there is insulation sitting directly on top of the ceiling tiles, the technician will not be able to inspect or set traps.
+For example, if insulation is sitting atop the ceiling tiles, the technician won’t be able to inspect or set traps.
 This complicates the ability to find nesting sites and treat any issues.

 If you have questions about rodent prevention or would like to learn more about how Copesan can help you in your prevention efforts, please contact us!